MBA in India vs. MBA Abroad

 If you do your MBA abroad, you’ll end up having to start network-building from scratch.
 Doing this alongside rigorous study is not a cakewalk.

 However, it is not all sunshine and meadows to do your MBA in India.
 It comes with its fair share of disadvantages as well.
 That’s what we will discuss in the next section.
-Here you can create the content that will be used within the module.

 2. Disadvantages of Studying MBA in India